Bertrand Crasson

-Bertrand Crasson (born 5 October 1971) is a Belgian football manager and former player who played as a defender, in the position of right-back or centre-back.
-Most recently he was the manager of Luxemburger team F91 Dudelange.
+Bertrand Crasson (born 5 October 1971) is a Belgian football manager and former player who played as a defender.

 Club career

 Crasson was born in Brussels.
 He started his career at Anderlecht in 1989.
 He moved abroad to Serie A club Napoli in 1996, where he remained until 1998, before rejoining his previous side for five more seasons.
-Crasson then played with Lierse during the 2003–04 season, and FC Brussels the following season, retiring afterwards.
+Crasson then played with Lierse during the 2003–04 season, and Brussels the following season, retiring afterwards.

 International career

 Internationally, Crasson was a member of the Belgium national team squad that took part at the 1998 FIFA World Cup, where he played 22 minutes (as a starter) in the team's 0–0 draw against the Netherlands.
 In total, he obtained 26 caps between 1991 and 2001, scoring once.

 Managerial career

 From 2012 to 2018, Crasson worked in a role as Head of Academy Coaching for Police Tero in Thailand.

 On 10 September 2019, Crasson was appointed assistant manager of F91 Dudelange under head manager Emilio Ferrera.
 Just one week after his arrival, Ferrera was fired and Crasson took charge on interim basis.

+On 27 April 2023, Crasson joined the Indonesian Liga 1 club PSS Sleman under head coach Marian Mihail.
+After Mihail's departure, Crasson was appointed as the interim head coach on 10 October 2023.
+He was in charge for approximately six weeks, with a record of two defeats and two draws.
+On 16 November 2023, Crasson was replaced by the Serbian manager Risto Vidaković.